-Together with our partner, we are developing four salt caverns with capacity to store approximately 400,000 cubic metres of hydrocarbons at the ATCO Heartland Energy Centre near Fort Saskatchewan, Alberta.
-Long-term contracts have been secured for all four salt caverns.
-The total partnership investment is approximately \$200 million.
-We are the facility operator and have a 60 per cent partnership interest.

-The first two caverns are in service with earnings starting in the fourth quarter of 2016.
-The two remaining caverns are expected to be completed in the first quarter of 2018.
+In 2018, construction was completed on two more salt caverns, doubling the capacity at the ATCO Heartland Energy Centre near Fort Saskatchewan, Alberta.
+Long-term contracts have been secured for all four caverns, which have a combined hydrocarbon storage capacity of 400,000 cubic metres.
+The first two caverns have been in service since the fourth quarter of 2016, and the two new caverns began contributing earnings in the second quarter of 2018.